hchulkim/qsm-class/README.md

 ## IMPORTANT

 This replication package runs all the analyses necessary to create a report `output/paper/report.pdf` in which I report and discuss the results of Tasks 3-10.
+I also copy-pasted the answer pdf in the top-level directory as `coding-assignment-answer.pdf`.

 ## 0. Computational requirements